-It is expected that children read daily at home, for at least 10-20 minutes.
+It is expected that children read at least three times a week, and ideally five times, for at least 10-20 minutes.
 Children may read to themselves or aloud to an adult or older sibling.
-The questions on the final page might support you when hearing your child read.
 Children's Reading Records are to be completed each time they read, either by the child if they have read independently, or by the adult or sibling they have read to.
-Children can read their school book, a book with suitable challenge that they want to read for pleasure, or a book assigned by the teacher through Bug Club.
-Some parents/carers may be told by the teacher that their child can read newspapers/comics etc. (if they are reluctant readers.)
-Reading of newspapers, comics, magazines, non-fiction texts on subjects of interest to the child, etc will always be encouraged and may also be recorded in the Reading Record.
+Children can read their school book, a book with suitable challenge that they want to read for pleasure or a book assigned by the teacher through Bug Club.
+Reading of newspapers, comics, magazines, non-fiction texts on subjects of interest to the child, etc. will always be encouraged and may also be recorded in the Reading Record.
 Sometimes specific homework may be set that requires children to read something in particular, with a follow up task.

-Year 3 Word Reading Meeting Expectations
+Year 4 Word Reading Meeting Expectations

 Children are expected to be able to apply knowledge of root words, prefixes and suffixes to read aloud and to understand the meaning of unfamiliar words.
 They should read further exception words, noting the unusual correspondences between spelling and sound, and where these occur in the word.
-Children should attempt pronunciation of unfamiliar words drawing on prior knowledge of similar looking words.
+Children attempt pronunciation of unfamiliar words drawing on prior knowledge of similar looking words.

-Year 3 Reading Comprehension Meeting Expectations
+Year 4 Reading Comprehension Meeting Expectations